 How did GamerSearch install on my computer?

-Notification saying that GamersSearch can read and change certain data:
+Notification stating that GamersSearch can read and change certain data:

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 1.
 Uninstall GamerSearch application using Control Panel.